STS-41-D: Mission summary

-STS-41-D launched on 08:41:50 a.m.
+STS-41-D launched at 08:41:50 a.m.
 EDT on August 30, 1984, after a six-minute, fifty-second delay when a private aircraft flew into the restricted airspace near the launch pad.
 It was the fourth launch attempt for Discovery.
 Because of the two-month delay, the STS-41-F mission was canceled (STS-41-E had already been canceled), and its primary payloads were included on the STS-41-D flight.
 The combined cargo weighed over 18681 kg, a record for a Space Shuttle payload up to that time.

 The six-person flight crew consisted of Henry W. Hartsfield Jr., commander, making his second shuttle mission; pilot Michael L. Coats; three mission specialists – Judith A. Resnik, Richard M. Mullane and Steven A. Hawley; and a payload specialist, Charles D. Walker, an employee of McDonnell Douglas.
 Walker was the first commercially sponsored payload specialist to fly aboard the Space Shuttle.
 Resnik became the second American woman to fly any NASA space mission, after Sally K. Ride.

 Primary cargo of Discovery consisted of three commercial communications satellites: SBS-4 for Satellite Business Systems, Telstar 302 for Telesat of Canada, and Syncom IV-2, or Leasat-2, a Hughes-built satellite leased to the U.S. Navy; all three were Hughes-built satellites.
 Leasat-2 was the first large communications satellite designed specifically to be deployed from the Space Shuttle.
 All three satellites were deployed successfully and became operational.

 Another payload was the OAST-1 solar array, a device 4 m wide and 31 m high, which folded into a package 18 cm deep.
 The array carried a number of different types of experimental solar cells and was extended to its full height several times during the mission.
 At the time, it was the largest structure ever extended from a crewed spacecraft, and it demonstrated the feasibility of large lightweight solar arrays for use on future orbital installations, such as the International Space Station (ISS).